Track 1: Creative Producing

 Admission to the program is by instructor consent only.
-At registration applicants will be prompted brief essay questions that will determine their suitability for each track.
+At registration, applicants will be prompted brief essay questions that will determine their suitability for each track.
 As space is limited, early registration is highly recommended.
 This track is open to current undergraduate students only (rising junior and above).
-Due to visa restrictions, international students who are not enrolled in a four-year U.S. academic institution are not eligible.
+Due to visa restrictions, international students are not eligible.
 For students holding completed bachelor's degrees, UCLA School of Theater, Film and Television offers a 10-week Professional Program in Producing.

-View the program layout for Creative Producing (June 25-August 17, 2018).
-Classroom instruction will end August 2, however internships will continue until August 17.
+View the program layout for Creative Producing (June 24-August 16, 2019).
+Classroom instruction will end August 2, however internships will continue until August 16th.